neverUsedGithub/InstantJS/README.md

 # InstantJS
 A very basic JS framework.
-See `examples/basic/` for an example.
+Take a loot at the [example site](https://instantjs.justcoding123.repl.co/) or create your own by forking [this repl](https://replit.com/@JustCoding123/InstantJS).